mmu-webdesign/awdd2-2022-group1/1_user_and_competitor_research/proposal.md

 _List the objectives/goals discovered in the client briefing.
 What user questions must the site answer_?

-•	Produce an intuitive and effective website - Need to change

 •	What’s fashionable in Fallowfield?

 •	Where to buy the clothes featured on the website?

 •	‘How-to’ dress for Fallowfield?

-•	Provide an insight into the Fallowfield fashion culture - Need to change
+•	What is the Fallowfield fashion culture?

 ## Primary audience(s)